-The Stem Cell Network is pleased to offer the successful 2 to 3-day RNA-Seq Analysis workshop once again.
-This year, the single cell RNA-Seq analysis module has been expanded to address an increasing need.
-Day 3 of this workshop is optional, only for those trainees with their own RNA-Seq data, and will be spent on the analysis of these data beginning with alignments generated overnight of Day 2.
+The Stem Cell Network and OIRM are pleased to offer the successful 2 to 3-day RNA-Seq Analysis workshop once again.
+Like last year, the single cell RNA-Seq analysis module has been expanded to address an increasing need.
+Day 3 of this workshop is by invitation, only for those trainees with their own RNA-Seq data, and will be spent on the analysis of these data beginning with alignments generated overnight of Day 2.

 Who Should Attend?